GST return filing in Chennai

 Pre discussion

-Discussions with the client will be held for understanding the GST profile of the client, compliance level, and filing history.
-Once understand the client profile, the format for transferring filing data will be communicated to the client
+Discussions with the client will be held for understanding the GST registration, compliance profile of the client, and filing history.
+Once getting the complete client GST profile, the format for transferring GST filing data will be communicated to the client.

 1